Tarun-Kamboj/Data_Visualization_with_Python/Line Plot/README.md

 ![](https://img.shields.io/badge/pandas-1.2.3-150458?style=for-the-badge&logo=pandas)
 ![](https://img.shields.io/badge/matplotlib-3.3.4-224099?style=for-the-badge)

 A `line chart` or `line plot` is a type of plot which displays information as a series of data points called markers connected by straight line segments.
 It is a basic type of chart common in many fields.
-Use line plot when you have a continuous data set.

-The [Notebook here](https://github.com/Tarun-Kamboj/Data_Visualization_with_Python/blob/master/Line%20Plot/Notebook.ipynb) contains the code of line plots like the one shown below.
+The [Notebook here](Notebook.ipynb) contains the code of line plots like the one shown below.

 ![](img.png)